single bottom, Diamond & CBN Usage Principals

 Cost and maintenance requirements are practical considerations that influence coolant selection.

-• Cost: The cost of coolants varies based on their composition and performance characteristics.
+• check icon Cost: The cost of coolants varies based on their composition and performance characteristics.
 Water-based coolants are generally the most economical, while synthetic and semi-synthetic coolants tend to be more expensive.
 The choice should balance performance needs with budget constraints.

 Coolant Application Methods for Diamond Tool Operations